Gettysburg as a Symbol of Ourselves

-Gettysburg is known for many things- the scene of an epic battle that many consider to have turned the tide for the Union in the Civil War, the place where President Abraham Lincoln delivered the Gettysburg Address, one of the first national military parks where veterans of the Blue and the Gray met, not as former enemies but as Americans all, and as a place where people contemplate our war-torn past and its lessons for our future.
+Gettysburg is known for many things: the scene of an epic battle that many consider to have turned the tide for Union victory in the Civil War; the place where President Abraham Lincoln delivered the Gettysburg Address; and as an American pilgrimage where more than a million people journey every year to contemplate our war-torn past and its lessons for the future.

 Gettysburg National Military Park preserves, protects and interprets for this and future generations the resources associated with the 1863 Battle of Gettysburg during the American Civil War, the Soldiers' National Cemetery, and their commemorations.